Significant-Gravitas/AutoGPT/docs/content/platform/contributing/tests.md

 We use [Playwright](https://playwright.dev/) for our testing framework.

+## Before you start

+Almost all of the tests require that you are running the frontend and backend servers.
+You will hit strange and hard to debug errors if you don't have them running because the tests will try to interact with the application when it's not running in an interactable state.

 ## Running the tests

 To run the tests, you can use the following commands: